lindn100/SecurityProjects/PortScanner/README.md

 # Port Scanner

-This is a small project where I wanted to emulate a small version of NMap.
-I use this tool often to scan for vulnerable targets, so I wanted to implement a basic version myself, so that I could customize it if I wanted something like this in the future.
-Right now, this small python program pings the target, and once a connection is established, asks the user for for amount of ports they want scanned.
-It will then return the open ports.
+This is a side project where I wanted to emulate a small version of NMap.
+I use this tool often to scan for vulnerable targets, so I wanted to implement a basic version myself, so that I could undertand what's going on 'under the hood'.
+Right now, the ping program pings the target and returns if a connection was established.
+The portScanner program will take a host as a commandline argument and scan all 65535 ports.
+It will print all open ports.

+Note - This is written in python3